SAP-samples/btp-cf-cap-multitenant-susaas/docu/3-advanced/8-integrate-sap-api-management/README.md

 ## 6. Decode the JWT token

 6.1.
 Open the PreFlow of your API Proxy, where you will place the rate limiter of your API.
 You will see that the flow already contains some elements which were created when setting up the service-route instance.
 Please leave them as is.
+Check the following [SAP Help documentation](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/08b40d9e47a0470a8b14cc47abab89ec.html?locale=en-US) to learn more about **Flows** in SAP API Management.

 6.2.
 In this use-case, we will distinguish our SaaS API clients by their unique Client ID, which can be found in the JWT token of each request.
 Therefore, please first add a feature called **DecodeJWT** which will allow you to make use of the JWT token content in subsequent steps.